Home

 • What Type of Schedule?

-Next you need to think about what type of schedule you would like.
+Next you need to think about what type of daily homeschool schedule you would like.

 Are you a perfectionist who needs every second organised?
 Or can you work with something looser?